whitneyburton/portfolios/students/1511/nate_venn/nate_venn.md

 adrienne Domingus - "Pairing with Nate on HTTP Yeah You Know Me was a very positive experience.
 He has a great attitude and remains calm under pressure.
 He asks good questions and took extra time outside of our pairing sessions to go back and understand things he didn't initially, and wrote most of our test suite!
 If there is one thing he could work on, it would be to have more confidence in his abilities - he knows more than he thinks.""

+Erinna Chen - "I have paired with Nate throughout the module and he has made strong progress from where he started.
+I have a ton of respect for his positive attitude even when constantly faced with the struggle of learning new things.
+Other than working through more code, I think Nate would benefit from spending time getting familiar with his programming environment and developing his typing ability."

 Team

 ### Projects